mzivic7/endcord/README.md

 ### No notification sound
 Custom notification sound can be set in config: `custom_notification_sound = /path/to/file.mp3`.

+### Search by user/channel not working
+Currently search will only work if user/channel ID is provided instead name.
+Search will be upgraded with name assist in the future.

 ### Running in headless Linux tty
 Linux tty by default supports only 16 colors.
 Endcord will fail to initialize colors and not start.